The Polymatroid Representation of a Greedoid, and Associated Galois Connections: Polymatroid Representations

 \section{Polymatroid Representations}

-Motivated by further developing the taxonomy of various greedoid classifications, Korte and Lov{\'a}sz introduced the polymatroid greedoid and its superclass, the \emph{local poset greedoid}, in \cite{korte1985polymatroid}.
-While able to give a combinatorial characterization of the latter, they left this task open for the polymatroid greedoid.
-In Section~\ref{sec:characterization} we will provide a resolution.
-Before continuing, we remark that Korte and Lovász initially conjectured that this class could be described by a \emph{local augmentation} axiom.
-However, they disproved this in their own follow up work \cite{korte1988intersection}.
-To begin, let $\glang$ be a greedoid and $\rho:2^\univ\to\mathbb{R}$ a polymatroid rank function.
-Then, $\rho$ is a \emph{representation} if and only if $\glang$ is described as words whose marginal return equals one with each concatenated letter,
+A polymatroid greedoid $\glang$ is such that there exists a polymatroid rank function $\rho:2^\univ\to\mathbb{R}$ encoding the feasible words.
+Specifically, we call $\rho$ a \emph{representation} if and only if,

-Korte and Lov{\'a}sz describe the \emph{polymatroid greedoid} as greedoids possessing integral representations, however we will we generalize this definition to include certain continuous representations.
-By inspecting Eq.~\ref{eq:rep}, we see that the polymatroid rank is in partial agreement with the rank of the greedoid since they are equal on the alphabets of feasible words.
-However, the interesting part of this relationship lies in the values the polymatroid rank assigns to those sets which \emph{cannot} be permuted into a feasible word.
-Indeed, the ability to make all the subsets of the alphabet conform to a polymatroid structure implies special properties.
-Furthermore, the class of polymatroid greedoid is broad.
-A first example is of course the matroid, as this is a greedoid whose rank is a subcardinal polymatroid rank function.
-Some other examples are taken from \cite{korte2012greedoids} and listed below:
+Korte and Lov{\'a}sz define the \emph{polymatroid greedoid} as greedoids possessing integral representations.
+However, we generalize this.
+By inspecting Eq.~\ref{eq:rep}, we see that a representation is in partial agreement with the greedoid rank, since they are equal on feasible supports.
+However, more interesting is the representation maintains a submodular structure even among sets which \emph{cannot} be permuted into a feasible word.
+The class of polymatroid greedoid is broad, including matroids, poset antimatroids, undirected branching greedoids, and certain ordered geometries.
+See \cite{korte1985polymatroid} or Ch.
+7 of \cite{korte2012greedoids}.